MicrosoftDocs/memdocs/windows-365/nxt/overview.md

 <!-- ########################## -->
 ## Next steps

-For information about peripheral ports, software, and box contents, see [Unboxing](unboxing.md).
+For information about peripheral ports, software, and box contents, see [What's in the box](whats-in-the-box.md).

 [First time user setup](setup.md).